joinself/self-ruby-sdk/examples/qr_authentication/README.md

 ## Process diagram

-This diagram shows how does an authentication process wrk internally.
+This diagram shows how does a QR based authentication request process works internally.

 ![Diagram](diagram.png)